Frequently Asked Questions

-Please read these guidance notes carefully, even if you have applied to this scheme before, as some things have changed since your last application.
+Please read these Frequently Asked Questions carefully, even if you have applied to this scheme before, as some things may have changed since your last application.

 What is the purpose of the scheme?